LeCodeByJean/TechCart/README.md

 In the CLI:
    - Run the CLI as instructed above.
    - Select the option to update a product by entering `4` when prompted.
-   - Enter the Stock Keeping Unit (SKU) of the product you wish to update.
+   - Enter the SKU of the product you wish to update.
    - The current product details will be displayed.
    - Enter the new product details when prompted (leave fields blank to keep current values).